16 Literary Baby Names That Haven't Been Used A Million Times Already

 1. Rue, The Hunger Games by Suzanne Collins

 Katniss rose up to be a popular baby name in 2014, but where is all the love for Rue?
-The name is as badass and adorable as the character is.
+Played by a young Amandla Stenberg in the film, the name is as badass and adorable as the character.

 2. Matilda, Matilda by Roald Dahl